CS 112

 [12, 19, 23, 37]

 If the user enters an integer outside of the specified LOWER and UPPER bounds, that element should be rejected and not included in the array.
-Likewise, if the user enters more than the number of elements the array can hold, the remaining elements should not be accepted.
+Likewise, If the user enters more than the number of elements the array can hold, the remaining elements should be ignored.

-1. Write a class level method to determine if the integer passed to the method is within the bounds as specified by the class variables of the class, LOWER and UPPER:
+1. Write a class level method to determine if the integer passed to the method is within the bounds as specified by the static variables of the class, LOWER and UPPER:

 ________ boolean validInput( int num ) {